Oak Foundation International Human Rights Programme Fellowship

 - You will be able to demonstrate your commitment to a career in human rights or international relations;

-- You will have excellent oral and written communication skills, and strong administrative, organisational and time management skills;
+- You will have excellent oral and written communication skills in English, and strong administrative, organisational and time management skills;

 - You will be able to use your initiative to prioritise competing workloads and work independently;